 SHAKEN/STIR stands for Signature-based Handling of Asserted Information Using toKENs (SHAKEN) and the Secure Telephone Identity Revisited (STIR).
-They are industry standards for authenticating phone calls by using digital certificates with cryptography techniques to mitigate unwanted robocalls by reducing the impact of called ID spoofing.
-The concept allow calls traveling through interconnected phone networks to have their caller ID “signed” as legitimate by originating carriers and validated by other carriers before reaching consumers.
+They are industry standards for authenticating phone calls by using digital certificates with cryptography techniques to mitigate unwanted robocalls by reducing the impact of caller ID spoofing.
+The concept allows calls traveling through interconnected phone networks to have their caller ID “signed” as legitimate by originating carriers and validated by other carriers before reaching consumers.
 Each telephone service provider receives their own digital certificate from a trusted certificate authority to verify that the call is accurate and not spoofed.
 The Federal Communications Commission (FCC) is leading the push for industry adoption of these standards to help consumers as quickly as possible.

 How does SHAKEN/STIR work?

 The STIR (Secure Telephone Identity Revisited) and SHAKEN (Signature-based Handling of Asserted information using toKENs) standards create the framework to ensure every SIP-signaled call has a certificate and authenticity attached to it.
 The SIP headers capture information via the attestation field to authenticate the callers’ identity.

 - Full Attestation – The service provider has authenticated their customer originating the call and they are authorized to use the calling number.

 - Partial Attestation – The service provider has authenticated their customer originating the call but cannot verify they are authorized to use the calling number.

 - Gateway Attestation – The service provider has authenticated from where it received the call, but cannot authenticate the call source (ex: Peerless Network call).